-In the weeks ahead, parents will begin returning to work after lockdown.
-For children of all ages, the easing of Coronavirus restrictions may create, or heighten, anxieties and fears.
+In the weeks ahead, parents will begin returning to the workplace after lockdown.
+For children of all ages, the easing of Coronavirus restrictions may create, or heighten anxieties and fears.

 From an emotional perspective, children have come to rely on and become accustomed to the daily support of a parent during this difficult time.
-Practically, their daily routine since mid-March will abruptly come to an end.
+Practically, their daily routine (on and off) since March 2019 hascome to an end.
 But, importantly, it is unlikely that life for any of us is going to go back to the way it was.

 Viewed through a child’s eyes, it is not difficult to see how hard this will be for many of them.